jkbye/jkbye_web/README.md

-quarto website to deploy to jkbye.com
+This is my personal Quarto website to deploy to [`jkbye.com`](www.jkbye.com).
+If you'd like to adapt any code for your site, please do so!
+Feel free to reach out if you have any questions (or suggestions!)